 The retained student variable only affects the student spending impact calculation in Table 2.4.
-For this analysis, we assume a retained student variable of 10%, which means that 10% of Lane's students who originated from the Lane Service District would have left the region for other opportunities, whether that be education or employment, if Lane did not exist.
-The money these retained students spent in the region for accommodation and other personal and household expenses is attributable to Lane.
+For this analysis, we assume a retained student variable of 10%, which means that 10% of Lane's students who originated from Lane County would have left the county for other opportunities, whether that be education or employment, if Lane did not exist.
+The money these retained students spent in the county for accommodation and other personal and household expenses is attributable to Lane.

 Table A1.5 presents the results of the sensitivity analysis for the retained student variable.
 The assumption increases and decreases relative to the base case of 10% by the increments indicated in the table.
 The student spending impact is recalculated at each value of the assumption, holding all else constant.
-Student spending impacts attributable to Lane range from a high of \$22.4 million when the retained student variable is 15% to a low of \$17 million when the retained student variable is 5%.
-This means as the retained student variable decreases, the student spending attributable to Lane decreases.
-Even under the most conservative assumptions, the student spending impact on the Lane Service District economy remains substantial.
+Student spending impacts attributable to Lane range from a high of \$34.7 million when the retained student variable is 15% to a low of \$23.4 million when the retained student variable is 5%.
+This means as the retained student variable decreases. the student spending attributable to Lane decreases.
+Even under the most conservative assumptions, the student spending impact on the Lane County economy remains substantial.